alipirani88/snpkit/README.md

 Ref_Name: KPNIH1.fasta
 ```

 Here, Ref_Name is the reference genome fasta file located in Ref_Path.
-Similarly, if you want to use a different version of KPNIH reference genome, you can create a new section with a different index name.
+Similarly, if you want to use a different version of KPNIH reference genome, you can create a new section in your config file with a different index name.

 ```
 [KPNIH1_new]